wuyou012/wuyou012.github.io/_pages/about.md

 - *2024.08* AIM 2024 Challenge on Efficient Video Super-Resolution for AV1 Compressed Content - 2nd place.
 - *2022-2024* Dean’s Honours List (two years)
 - *2023* HKSAR Government Talent Development Scholarship

+# 💻 Project Experience
+* **Computer Vision, 3D Reconstruction, and Image Processing** — *Research Student, The Hong Kong Polytechnic University, advised by Jun Xiao and Kenneth Lam*
+  * Developed SIDGaussian for sparse-view novel view synthesis with semantic and local-depth regularization; this work was accepted by ICASSP 2025.
+  * Built a one-step, multi-view-consistent diffusion framework with vision conditioning and LoRA-based adaptation for efficient style transfer.
+  * Improved retina OCT image denoising and classification with a frequency-domain loss and an enhanced classification backbone.
+* **PhysInOne: Physics-Based Dataset** — *Research Assistant, The Hong Kong Polytechnic University*
+  * Contributed to the development of PhysInOne, a large-scale suite for visual physics learning and reasoning.
+  * Built foundational Unreal Engine and Unity skills for scene construction and animation workflows, and created UE materials and procedural workflows for scalable scene creation.

 # 📖 Educations
 - *2021.09 - 2025.10*, The Hong Kong Polytechnic University.